 6) Practice the Notes

-You may play the piano without learning to read notes.
-As long as you know the right position of the chords on the piano keyboard, you can play a song.
-However, if you want to advance in your learning further, you should learn how to read music.
+You can play the piano without knowing how to read notes.
+By understanding chord positions on the keyboard, you can perform songs.
+To advance further, you should learn to read music.

-You can practice by playing a whole note like the C whole note.
-You can press it down, for example, and count four beats before releasing it.
-Then, you can practice with half notes and quarter notes.
-As you get familiar with these different beats, you can transition to more complicated music lessons.
+Practice by playing a C whole note.
+Press it down and count four beats before releasing.
+Then, move on to half and quarter notes.
+As you get comfortable with these, transition to more complex music lessons.

 7) Practice the Major Scales

-Learning the C major lets you tinker with chords and melodies as well as with arpeggios.
-It is played starting with the C note.
-Afterward, you play the succeeding key until you reach the seventh key, which is the B. Once you’ve completed playing each key of the C major, you are done with the C Major scale.
+Learning the C major helps you tinker with chords, melodies, and arpeggios.
+Start with the C note and proceed until you hit the B note.
+After playing each key in C major, you’ve completed the C Major scale.

 8) Learn and Master the Chords

-Some Major chords are easy to learn, and once you’ve learned them, you can play a lot of simple songs without flinching.
-The basic chords more often consist of three notes strung together in a chord.
-The C chord, for example, has three notes.
-So, I would suggest that you start learning it first.
+Some Major chords are easy to learn.
+Once you do, you can play many simple songs effortlessly.
+Basic chords often consist of three notes played together.
+For example, the C chord has three notes.
+I suggest you start with it.

-To play the C chord, you will use your thumb, index, and pinky fingers.
-Start with your right thumb pressing the C note, and the index finger pressing the E note.
-Then, press the G note using your pinky finger.
-To sound the C chord, you should press the three notes at the same time.
+To play the C chord, use your thumb, index, and pinky fingers.
+Press the C note with your right thumb, the E note with your index finger, and the G note with your pinky.
+Press all three notes at once for the chord to sound.

-Now try to learn the D chord and the A Major chord likewise.
-Then, try to transition from C Major Chord to D Major, then, to A Major.
-As you get the facility of transitioning from one chord to another, you are surely on your way to learning how to play the piano.
+Learn the D chord and the A Major chord next.
+Practice transitioning from C Major to D Major, then to A Major.
+As you master these transitions, you’re well on your way to playing the piano.